 The feistiest smartphone argument you’ll find these days is the battle between Android and Apple devices.
 Apple has notoriously occupied the ‘high-end’, ‘look-at-me’ patch but Android users always seem to wear that smug smirk on their faces when they’re told their device doesn’t measure up to Steve Jobs’ brain child.

-My technophobia means I’d rather not engage in these debates, preferring to simply sit on the fence whilst explaining how my ten-year ‘love affair’ with a massive array of Apple devices means that, for now and probably into the foreseeable future, I’m well and truly an ‘Apple b*tch’ – whether I like it or not!
+My technophobia means I’d rather not engage in these debates, preferring to simply sit on the fence whilst explaining how my ten-year ‘love affair’ with a massive array of Apple devices means that, for now and probably into the foreseeable future, I’m well and truly an ‘Apple slave’ – whether I like it or not!

 I fear I’ll forever be one too.
 I know iOS and feel comfortable with it and, as the old saying goes, if it ain’t broke….

 I like Apple.
 As I’ve said, I just get it.
 I can have my calendar in Welsh and my Google searches prioritising my chosen language.
-Perhaps more important than that, I’ve amassed so many apps over the years that I’d be sad to find that Android couldn’t offer me their equivalents.
-Changing wouldn’t just mean learning to use another operating system, it would mean learning how to use my current apps in new ways too.
+Perhaps more important than that, I’ve amassed so many apps over the years and I’d be sad to find that Android couldn’t offer me their equivalents.
+Changing wouldn’t just mean learning to use another operating system, it would also mean learning how to use my current apps in new ways too.
 Then there’s the iCloud (Apple’s cloud storage feature) issue where I’ve saved every single text message I’ve ever sent to my [now] wife, all the notes and ideas I’ve collated over the years, all the photographs I’ve ever taken and all the music I’ve collected since I’ve used Apple devices.
 Put simply, changing now would just be a huge pain in proverbial that, in truth, I’m fully able to avoid.

 But there’s no denying that there are times when Android is better than Apple; removable storage options, universal headphone jack, wider customisation opportunities, ability to utilise widgets, USB-C charging/link connection, Irish language interface, retro game compatibility…. and many more.